• Skip to primary navigation

 Take the outer leaves off of the cabbage so that it is nice and clean.
 Then take two or three more leaves off to cover the sauerkraut for the fermenting process, and put them aside.

-You want to thinly slice the cabbage and other vegetables if used.
+If you use cabbage and other vegetables, you should thinly slice them.
 It is easy to slice all of it by hand, as I show in this recipe, or use a mandolin slicer.
-With a mandolin slicer, the process is quicker and more homogeneous.
-We use the Starfrit mandolin, it works well for us.
-You want to wear protective gloves when using a mandolin slicer.
+The process is quicker and more homogeneous with a mandolin slicer.
+We use the Starfrit mandolin; it works well for us.
+You should wear protective gloves when using a mandolin slicer.

-After all the vegetables are cut, mix them together with the salt.
-We recommend using less salt to start with and then taste the mixture.
-You want it to be salty, but not overly salty.
+After all the vegetables are cut, mix them with the salt.
+We recommend using less salt to start with, and then taste the mixture.
+You want it to be salty but not overly salty.
 If you weighed the cabbage and did the math, it should be just right.

-Now, many recipes will recommend massaging the cabbage till moisture comes out.
+Many recipes recommend massaging the cabbage until moisture comes out.
 We do not.
-Just mix well, massaging it a bit so all is well mixed and let it rest for about an hour.
-The salt will draw the moisture out of the vegetables for you.
+Just mix well, massaging it a bit so everything is well mixed, and let it rest for about an hour.
+The salt will draw the moisture out of the vegetables.

 Save yourself some work.

-While you are waiting make sure the crock and the weighing stones are clean and dry.
-You don’t have to sterilize it, just a good wash is enough.
+While waiting, ensure the crock and the weighing stones are clean and dry.
+You don’t have to sterilize them; just a good wash is enough.
 We like to use vinegar instead of soap.
-Soap tends to leave traces, and we do not want it in our food.
+Soap tends to leave traces, and we do not want them in our food.

 A sauerkraut pounder is a helpful tool for this process.
 Tamping or pushing down the kraut is important so that the brine comes up.

-Now place the weighing stones on top, pressing it all down.
-You really want to make sure there is liquid covering the cabbage mixture.
+Place the weighing stones on top, pressing it all down.
+You want to make sure there is liquid covering the cabbage mixture.

 Keep the fermenting crock at room temperature somewhere where you can still monitor it.
 After about 18-24 hours you will start hearing a burping sound.
 The gases that build up in the pot will start to escape through the airlock.

-The burping will get louder and more intense in the next couple days, it’s supposed to be that way, enjoy it.
+The burping will get louder and more intense in the next couple of days.
+It’s supposed to be that way.
+Enjoy it.

 After about a week it will slow down, now is a good time to taste your sauerkraut.
 If you like it, it’s done, if you want it to be sourer you can leave it up to 21 days.